PythonMilano/Pycon9/conference_recap.md

 - Centralized Log Analysis.
 - GeoSearch and Security.
 This is in XPACK too.
 - Automatic Performance Analysis or APM.
 This is released for open source and supports Django, Flask and Node in GA release and Java as Beta release.
 Beta... ah ah!

+### (IT) Introduzione a Zerynth: Python per microcontrollori e applicazioni IoT.
+Attendee: keobox.
+This was a presentation about [Zerynth](https://www.zerynth.com/) an IoT platform that consists of an embeddable Python VM, like MicroPython, and a complete toolchain with SDK.

+### (IT) Monitora le performance della tua applicazione Python Flask con ElasticSearch e Kibana.
+Attendee: keobox
+This was an introduction, with code examples, about how to use the APM cababilities of the ES stack, given you have an ES cluster.
+#### Takeways
+- There's an APM server is an opensource project written in Go, this converts the performance information collected by APM agents into data to send to an ES cluster.
+- The APM agents, are open source too, these are libraries written in different languages used to send performance data to APM servers.
+These agents are available for Django, Flask and NodeJs.
+Java support is Beta.
+- For flask is possible to install with pip the elastic-apm-flask package.